Summary

 During your dental appointment

-At your check-up, expect your dentist to:
+At your check-up, expect your dentist or other dental practitioner to:

 - carefully examine your mouth, teeth and gums